awslabs/autonomous-driving-data-framework/modules/integration/ddb-to-opensearch/README.md

 - `opensearch-domain-name`: The OpenSearch Domain name
 - `vpc-id`: The VPC-ID that the cluster will be created in
 - `rosbag-stream-arn`: the ARN of the ddb stream connected to the rosbag metadata table (to be indexed)
+- `private-subnet-ids`: the private subnets the lambda should run in, as a stringifed array list

 #### Optional